Operation DESOTO

 Jan-April 1967

-This is not an official USMC combat operations page, but my personal attempt to recover as much info as I can about the operations participated in by the 3rd Battalion, 5th Marines in Vietnam.
-I will be posting recollections and pictures (when available) from Marines and FMF Corpsmen who participated in Operation DESOTO.
-Comments are from informal emails, phone calls, and other correspondence to Brad and I. All related pictures and information is greatly appreciated.~DR
+This is not an official USMC combat operations page, but our attempt to recover as much info as wecan about the operations participated in by the 3rd Battalion, 5th Marines in Vietnam.
+We will be posting recollections and pictures from Marines and FMF Corpsmen who participated in Operation DESOTO.

 Area of Action Operation DESOTO